jdmar3-comp426/a99-cpyswe/README.md

 ## User Page (After Logging In)

 ![Alt text](/images/userPage.PNG "User Page")
 This is the user page.
-In this page, the user has the ability to register account, log out, delte account, start new game, check personal information, and modify the account.
+In this page, the user has the ability to register account, log out, delete account, start new game, check personal information, and modify the account.

 # Installation Instruction